A DIY Pet Food Table

 Cut the piece for the top.
 Mark the location of the dishes on the top then trace around the outside of the lip.
 Draw a circle just inside the circle drawn by tracing the dish.
 In other words, the diameter of my dog’s bowls measured 6-1/2″.
 The lip measured 3/8″ so I drew a circle inside the traced circle from the bowl to allow for the 3/8″ lip.
 The smaller circle will be the cut line.
 Drill a hole just inside the cut line large enough to insert the jigsaw blade, then cut the opening.
 Insert the bowls to check for fit…

 Attach the top to the frame using glue and 1-1/4″ pocket hole screws from the underside.
 If using angle brackets, attach the top to the frame at the underside using the brackets inside of the frame.
 1/2″ will overhang the longer sides, while the ends will be flush with the frame.

 Finish as desired!

-I think Pokey likes his pet food station!
+I think Pokey likes his DIY pet food table!
 Not only is it an awesome color and finish, but it puts his food at just the right height for him!
 The plans to build a pet food station can be completed in a day which makes this the perfect weekend project!